 When it comes to marketing to millennials, bear in mind that a lot of them are on social media and want to share their content.
 However, don’t misfire on this one, not everything needs to be shared online – take Aldi’s attempt:

-Unsurprisingly, Twitter came up with a lot of NSFW suggestions, including ‘horse’, ‘your mum’ and some that I absolutely cannot repeat here!
+Unsurprisingly, Twitter (and not only millennials!) came up with a lot of NSFW suggestions, including ‘horse’, ‘your mum’ and some that I absolutely cannot repeat here!

 The video currently has 1.4M dislikes on YouTube and whilst some have applauded them taking a political stance, the general feeling is that it’s both preachy and accusatory.